ZitongLu1996/ZitongLu1996/README.md

 -->
 ### I'm Zitong Lu :cn: !

-- :wink::mortar_board: **I am a first-year PhD student in cognitive neuroscience working with Dr. [Julie Golomb](https://u.osu.edu/golomblab/) in [Vision and Cognitive Neuroscience Lab](https://u.osu.edu/golomblab/) at The Ohio State University.**
+- :wink::mortar_board: **I am a second-year PhD student in cognitive neuroscience working with Dr. [Julie Golomb](https://u.osu.edu/golomblab/) in [Vision and Cognitive Neuroscience Lab](https://u.osu.edu/golomblab/) at The Ohio State University.** Also, I am the **OSU EEGlab manager**！

      I just graduated with a MSci degree in **cognitive neuroscience** from **East China Normal University** (Shanghai, China).
 Also, I was a member of [**Memory and Emotion Lab**](https://sysumelab.com) led by **Dr. Yixuan Ku** in **Sun Yat-sen University** (Guangzhou, China) and a research assistant in **Peng Cheng National Laboratory** (Shenzhen, China).